Average Roof Replacement Cost by Roof Type: Flat, Hip, or Gable

 Best Use Cases

-Flat roofs are common in the Southwest, commercial buildings, and modern homes.
+Flat roofs are common in modern homes, commercial buildings, and homes in warmer climates such as the Southwest.

 • Standing water